2018 NFC Championship Game: Controversial play

+Later, viewers pointed out that in addition to pass interference, the play may have also constituted a hit to the head or neck area of a defenseless receiver, also a foul carrying an automatic first down. (see: Rule 12.2.9(b)) Had either foul been called and the penalty yardage assessed, the Saints would have been granted a first down on the Rams' six yard line with 1:45 left in the game.
+With the first down, they would likely have executed a series of low-risk running or kneel-down plays to run the clock; with the Rams having one timeout remaining, the Saints likely would have been able to run the clock to under 20 seconds before attempting a short field goal.
+This would have left the Rams with under 20 seconds and no timeouts to drive into field goal-range for an unlikely but potential game-tying field goal attempt.
+According to ESPN, the Saints' win probability was calculated at 98% if pass interference had been called.
+After the non-call, their win probability dropped to 78%.

 Saints head coach Sean Payton was enraged and appealed to the officials for a call, but to no avail.
-The controversial play appeared to be a violation of three rules from the NFL Rulebook.
-Rule 8.5.2(a) states that "contact by a player who is not playing the ball that restricts the opponent's opportunity to make the catch" is prohibited.
-Rule 8.5.2(e) prohibits players from "cutting off the path of an opponent by making contact with him, without playing the ball".
-Rule 12.2.9(b) states that "forcibly hitting the defenseless player’s head or neck area with the helmet, facemask, forearm, or shoulder, even if the initial contact is lower than the player’s neck, and regardless of whether the defensive player also uses his arms to tackle the defenseless player by encircling or grasping him" is prohibited.
-Immediately after the play, Robey-Coleman can be seen looking side-to-side, likely anticipating a penalty flag.
-He stated after the game that he got away with a penalty, telling reporters "Hell yeah, that was a PI.
+Immediately after the play, Robey-Coleman can be seen on the television broadcast looking side-to-side, likely anticipating a penalty flag.
+He stated after the game that he got away with a penalty, telling reporters, "Hell yeah, that was a PI.
 I did my part.
 Referee made the call.
 We respect it."
 Robey-Coleman was also reported as stating that he was intentionally committing a penalty to prevent a touchdown.
 Lewis, too, was looking for a flag.
 After the game, he stated "I got up looking for a flag and didn't see one.
 It was a bad call."
-Had the penalty been called, the Saints would have been granted a first down on the Rams six yard line with 1:45 left in the game.
-The Rams had only one timeout left, meaning the Saints likely could have run the clock down to about 10–15 seconds and attempted a short field goal to take the lead.
-The Saints' win probability was calculated at 98% if pass interference had been called.
-After the non-call, their win probability dropped to 78%.

-Remainder of fourth quarter
+Remainder of fourth quarter and overtime

-Although the Saints were unsuccessful in a crucial touchdown, they did manage a field goal to take the lead 23–20 with 1:41 remaining.
-The Rams put together a quick nine-play drive and kicked a 48-yard field goal with 15 seconds left in the game to tie the score.
-The Saints elected to kneel the ball, and send the game into overtime.
+With the Saints now facing 4th down and 10 yards to go and unable to run the clock down further, Will Lutz made a 31-yard field goal to take the lead 23–20 with 1:41 remaining.
+The time saved from the non-call allowed the Rams to put together a quick nine-play drive, including a third-down conversion, with Zuerlein ultimately making a 48-yard field goal with 15 seconds left in regulation to tie the score at 23.
+The Saints elected to kneel the ball and send the game into overtime.